Skip to content Accessibility statement

 6.2.
 In line with its terms of reference, the University Research Committee is responsible for:

-a) Championing and promoting research excellence and integrity.
+a) Championing and promoting research excellence and integrity, including as part of the University Research Strategy.

 b) Ensuring that University policy and procedures relating to research integrity are fit for purpose.
 The Committee has ownership of University policies with a specific research application, including this Code of Practice.
 The Code of Practice and Principles for Good Ethical Governance is owned by the Academic Ethics and Compliance Committee; and University Research Committee and the Academic Ethics and Compliance Committee are jointly responsible for ensuring that it is fit for purpose in relation to research.

 c) Monitoring research integrity within the institution.
 This takes the form of an annual report to the Committee, summarising recent developments in support of research integrity and reporting any allegations and/or cases of research misconduct.
-As required by the Concordat to Support Research Integrity, a summary of this report, accompanied by assurances that the University’s research misconduct policy and procedures are transparent, robust, fair and fit for purpose, should be presented to the University Council and made publicly available on an annual basis.
+As required by the Concordat to Support Research Integrity, this report should also be presented to the University Council and made publicly available on an annual basis.

 6.3.
 Heads of Department are ultimately responsible for overseeing and leading on research integrity within their departments.
 In practice, responsibility for coordinating research activity in the department is delegated to the departmental research committee (see 6.4 below).
 Heads of Department are directly responsible for: